A Victory Protecting a Crucial Drug

 Read Hallie Levin’s biography.

-Career Highlights: For nearly 20 years, Sonal has represented the world’s leading technology and life sciences companies in high-stakes patent and technology disputes.
-As a first-chair trial lawyer, her experience spans all aspects of trial practice, from opening to closing, pre-trial to post-trial, and everything in between.
+Career Highlights: For two decades, Sonal has represented technology and life sciences companies in high-stakes patent and technology disputes.
+A first-chair trial lawyer, her experience spans all aspects of trial practice, from opening to closing, pre-trial to post-trial, and everything in between.
 Sonal is also a member of the firm’s Management Committee.

 Trial Wisdom: “As a trial lawyer, my job is to arm the jury with the facts and the narrative and legal framework to apply those facts.
 Juries see through bluster, name-calling and distractions.
 I want the jury to know that I am giving them the facts that matter (and only the facts that matter) and to know that they can trust my explanation for why those facts matter.
 When I am before a jury, nothing matters more than my credibility and that of my client.”